Explore New Orleans

 Nestled in the Warehouse District, chef/owners Donald Link and Stephen Stryjewski pay homage to all things swine at this inspired and authentic Cajun restaurant.
 Link mines his German-Acadian roots with dishes such as fried boudin with pickled peppers, pork-and-black-eyed-pea gumbo and delectable fried chicken livers with pepper-jelly toast.
 Reservations are recommended as this place gets packed.
 Or choose to dine at the same location at the more casual and newly expanded Cochon Butcher, same great charcuterie dished out of a sandwich counter and wine bar that will remind you of an old world meat market.
-Here's a tip: get the muffaletta, some locals say its better than Central Grocery's.
+Here's a tip: get the muffuletta, truly one of the best in town.

-Lunch: "If Cochon is tough to get into, enjoy the same piggy goodness at the more casual Butcher next door."
+- Lunch: "If Cochon is tough to get into, enjoy the same piggy goodness at the more casual Butcher next door."

-Group Friendly: "Cochon swine-fueled cuisine can be had at Calcasieu, a private event space near the Convention Center with four dining rooms."
+- Group Friendly: "Cochon swine-fueled cuisine can be had at Calcasieu, a private event space near the Convention Center with four dining rooms."

-Best for Lunch Because: Cochon is one of the best restaurants in town for any meal, and lunch is a good deal.
+- Best for Lunch Because: Cochon is one of the best restaurants in town for any meal, and lunch is a good deal.

-Recommended as Best Restaurants Because: The James Beard Award-winning restaurant is an altar to all things swine, and it's not to be missed.
+- Recommended as Best Restaurants Because: The James Beard Award-winning restaurant is an altar to all things swine, and it's not to be missed.